Description

 Due to current Hytale API limitations:

-- full colored nameplate rendering is still limited
+- full colored native nameplate rendering is still limited

-- multi-line nameplates are still constrained by the game/client
+- multi-line native nameplates are still constrained by the game/client

 - final visual rendering is still partially controlled by the client